Skip to main content

 Phoenix Children's Hospital

 Level 1 Pediatric Trauma Center.
 Main campus 68-bed ED, 100,000+ pediatric visits per year.
-Arrowhead community campus for high-volume general pediatrics.
+Arrowhead community campus for high-volume pediatrics.

 • County safety net